Red Car Trolley

+In August 2024, it was announced that the Red Car Trolley would close in early 2025 as the backstage trolley barn was removed to make way for the expansion of Avengers Campus.
+In December 2024, it was announced that the final day of operation for the attraction would be February 8, 2025.
+A trolley remains parked on Buena Vista Street for photo opportunities.

 Operation

 Frequency

-Trolleys run approximately every 8 minutes while the park is open.
-Unlike the Main Street Vehicles that travel through neighboring Disneyland, the Red Car Trolley runs all day, only briefly pausing service when a parade travels down Hollywood Boulevard.
+Trolleys ran approximately every 8 minutes while the park was open.
+Unlike the Main Street Vehicles at neighboring Disneyland, the Red Car Trolley ran all day, briefly pausing service when a parade traveled down Hollywood Boulevard.

 Vehicles

-The line has two trolley cars, built by Brookville Equipment, a manufacturer of diesel switcher locomotives and a rebuilder of classic trolley cars.
+The line had two trolley cars, built by Brookville Equipment, a manufacturer of diesel switcher locomotives and a rebuilder of classic trolley cars.
 The design of the Red Car Trolley rolling stock are inspired by the Pacific Electric "Hollywood" class cars, built in the 1920s.